The ancient Chinese believed

 The charm has a diameter of 50 mm and a weight of 29.3 grams.

-This pendant charm is unique in
+This pendant charm is

 that it represents a syncretism of the major Chinese religions of